wjford/fight-bot/README.md

 # FightBot

-FightBot was Discord bot for getting upcoming UFC events directly in your Discord.
+FightBot was a Discord bot for getting upcoming UFC events directly in your Discord.

 This project is no longer maintained.